 Turning 70 can be a significant milestone.
-As you enter your eighth decade, priorities tend to shift from career achievement and family growth to enjoying retirement and managing health changes.
+It is the time that priorities tend to shift from career achievement and family growth to enjoying retirement and focusing on your health.
 However, aging Canadians still have financial obligations to consider even as life slows down.
-This is where life insurance remains relevant well beyond your 70th birthday.
+Many Canadians believe it’s too late or too expensive to obtain coverage at this age, but that’s often not the case.

+This guide provides clear, straightforward information specifically for Canadians aged 70 and older.
 Arm yourself with information to make the soundest decision for your financial future.
-While risks increase with age, life insurance for seniors can still be attained with proper planning.
+While risks increase with age, senior life insurance can still be attained with proper planning.

 The first question many aging Canadians have is, why bother with life insurance after 70 years old?
 It is a fair query.
 Once you reach your golden years, priorities tend to move from building your career and assets to enjoying retirement.
 Your children are likely grown, and you may have downsized your home and possessions.

-With retirement income and savings available, it can understandably seem life insurance in Canada is no longer necessary.
+With retirement income and savings available, it can understandably seem that life insurance is no longer necessary.
 However, while needs evolve in your 70s, there are still four sound reasons to strongly consider maintaining or acquiring coverage:

 Outstanding Debts and Expenses